Adaptations and housing

 Making your home accessible

 We want to help people stay living safely at home for as long as possible.
 If you require additional support with getting around your home, there are lots of resources available to you.

 How to get equipment and home adaptations yourself

-You may wish to explore the options available to you without requesting an assessment.
-The links attached to this page can help you to explore options to meet your needs and offer signposting if you choose to find equipment or adaptations on your own.
+You may want to explore the options available to you without requesting an assessment.
+The pages in this section of the website can help you to look at options to meet your needs and offer signposting if you choose to find equipment or adaptations on your own.

-Get help deciding what you need: Occupational Therapy
+Get help deciding what you need: occupational therapy (OT)